-George Salis: You new novel Play features Pan Fleet, a writer-director who “plans a new experimental play for the off-Broadway stage: Killer Killing Killers, a montage of murder scenes, aiming to provoke his audience’s ire with a work apparently amorally predicated on senseless violence.”
+George Salis: Your new novel Play, A Novel features Pan Fleet, a writer-director who “plans a new experimental play for the off-Broadway stage: Killer Killing Killers, a montage of murder scenes, aiming to provoke his audience’s ire with a work apparently amorally predicated on senseless violence.”
 What are you experiences with plays, as an audience member, perhaps a playwright or even an actor, etc.?

 Alan Singer: What I appreciate most in theatrical works is the economy with which a line of dialogue can overturn a circumstance instantly and demand of the audience a revision of their sympathies.
 I immediately think of Beckett and Pinter.
 There is no need for elaborate scene setting, no need for laboriously recreating social context.
 Sociality is as malleable as words spoken abruptly, interrupting the scene, pointing up the fragility of the all too recognizable scenic backdrop, pointing up the all too often overlooked menace of time passing.

 Oddly enough I’m probably a bigger fan of movies than plays, with the exception of the many great playwrights who use the language as decisively as Beckett, Pinter, and of course Shakespeare do.
 Yes, I am leaving out too many other playwrights for whom language is what gives substance to the dramatic world.
 Movies of course produce an effect similar to what I am ascribing to dramatic dialogue in plays.
 Cinematic montage is, at its best, a shocking articulation of the knowledge that things change.
 That’s the essence of narrative plot, linear or otherwise.
 So I confess that my weakness for orchestrating what many readers may see, (only initially I hope) as confusing juxtapositions in my own narratives, arises from my affinity with movies.

 GS: What movies in particular do you have an affinity with?